rongalea/assigment1/README.md

 ## Overview and Origin

-This case study is written about the Rich Data Company (RDC) - an emerging credit risk management provider.
-The company was founded in 2016 by Ada Guan, Michael Coomer, Charles Guan and Gordon Campbell.
+This case study focuses on the Rich Data Corporation (RDC) - an emerging credit risk management provider.
+The company was founded in 2016 by Ada Guan, Michael Coomer, Charles Guan and Gordon Campbell (1).
+The founders had banking and software backgrounds and saw the opportunity to bolster financial inclusion by creating more accurate credit risk models for lending by incoprorating behavioural data from a number of alternate sources(2).
+In June of 2021 the company raised $15m from strategic investors to enable its growth initiatives in Australia and abroad (3).

-* When was the company incorpo

-* Who are the founders of the company?

-* How did the idea for the company (or project) come about?

 * How is the company funded?
 How much funding have they received?